From CISA to AAIA in 90 Days: Bridging the Knowledge Gap

 CISA covers the Systems Development Life Cycle (SDLC).
 You audit requirements, code testing, and production migration.

 The Gap: AI development follows a Machine Learning Operations (MLOps) lifecycle, not a traditional SDLC.
-You must audit data ingestion, feature engineering, model training, validation testing (e.g., holdout sets), and continuous retraining.
+You must audit data ingestion, feature engineering, model training, validation testing, and continuous retraining.

 4. Information Systems Operations and Business Resilience